Jay-Iles/Free-from-the-yoke/Families/The Teachers of Ancient Truths.md

 Know Yourself to Unleash True Potential

 Lifestyle
-A Centre of Learning - Princes, merchants, warlords from other families all travel to your city to learn and your family knows each and every one
+A Centre of Learning - Princes, merchants, warlords from other families all travel to your city to learn and your house knows each and every one
 Long-Lived People - It takes time for wisdom to mature, so the people live longer than most and those who cannot till the fields come to study
 The Furthest Reaches - Your lands are old and storied and still cultivated using methods of old, so that none may doubt you as the successors of the common ancestors